This is one of the most heartbreaking feelings as a parent or caregiver.

 Do the breathing with them so they can have an example of how to do it.
 Do this for as long as it takes for them to calm down.
 There is no rushing.
 (Don’t worry, this won’t take longer than a minute or two, honestly.)

 Then, once they have stopped crying, get them a drink of cold water.
 This trick has always worked so well for my kids — it’s in my secret arsenal of calm down tricks.

 At this point if they have completely stopped crying, slowly introduce them to their desk, or carpet, or wherever they need to go to start their day.

 For instance, I said to my son in a soft and slow voice, “Ok, now we are going to go hang up your backpack.”
 And I walked with him to do so.
 Then I explained that next I’d walk him to the carpet.
 I sat him down, hugged him and was able to leave.

-I am not saying at all that he was then excited to be there and jumped right in willingly.
-I am saying he was in a calm state of mind and was OK with staying.
+I am not saying that he was then excited to be there and jumped right in willingly.
+What I am saying, is he was in a calm state of mind and was OK with staying.
 I didn’t have to leave with him screaming for me.
 My heart just can’t handle that.

 If you are struggling with a child that cries when you take them to school in the morning, I really hope this can help.
 If you have other suggestions as well, feel free to leave them in the comments for other parents going through the same thing.

 If you’re parenting a child with anxiety I really encourage you take a look at Crush Anxiety.
 It’s an online course by a child therapist that specializes in anxiety.